hyungjunyang/DL_surrogate_for_optimization/README.md

-# Deep learning based Surrogate for optimization
+# Deep learning based surrogate model for optimization
 These codes are used to construct the deep learning based surrogate models for fast and accurate optimization.

 The codes in 1.1 - 1.3 optimize discrete variables, locations of wells for fluid production, using CNN-based surrogate models.